BRYOPHYTA

 Affected Part Summary Taxon Vernacular Classification References Darwin Classification of Active Taxon Active Taxon Active Vernacular Active Taxon Uncertain Active State Active Part Active Stage Relationship Relationship Uncertain Relationship Geography Darwin Classification of Passive Taxon Passive Taxon Passive Vernacular Passive Taxon Uncertain Passive State Passive Part Passive Stage Passive Taxon's significance to Active Taxon Indoors etc Season Summary

-gametophyte is associate of fruitbody UK/Ireland Dictyonema coppinsii a lichenised bracket fungus Checklist of the British and Irish Basidiomycota, Legon, N.W. & Henrici, A. with Roberts, P.J., Spooner, B.M. & Watling, R., 2005
+gametophyte is associate of fruitbody UK/Ireland Dictyonema coppinsii a lichenised bracket fungus Agaricales: Hygrophoraceae Checklist of the British and Irish Basidiomycota, Legon, N.W. & Henrici, A. with Roberts, P.J., Spooner, B.M. & Watling, R., 2005

-/Fungi/Basidiomycota/Agaricomycetes/Dictyonema coppinsii/Dictyonema coppinsiia lichenised bracket fungusfruitbody Plant / associateUK and/or Eire /Plantae/Bryophyta/Bryophytamossesgametophyte fruitbody is associated with gametophyte
+/Fungi/Basidiomycota/Agaricomycetes/Agaricales/Hygrophoraceae/Dictyonema coppinsii/Dictyonema coppinsiia lichenised bracket fungusfruitbody Plant / associateUK and/or Eire /Plantae/Bryophyta/Bryophytamossesgametophyte fruitbody is associated with gametophyte

 is associate of fruitbody Loreleia postii a toadstool Hymenochaetales Profiles of Fungi No. 2: Gerronema postii, Spooner, B.M., 1987